jeroennoten/Laravel-AdminLTE/docs/sections/overview/artisan_console_commands.md

 ## The `adminlte:update` Command

-This command is only a shortcut for `php artisan adminlte:install --force --only=assets`.
+This command is a shortcut for `php artisan adminlte:install --force --only=assets`, extended with two conveniences:

+- When the optional `vendor_assets` resource was **previously published**, it is refreshed too, so the command becomes `php artisan adminlte:install --force --only=assets --only=vendor_assets`.
+When it was never published, it is left alone (the package falls back to the CDN for those resources).

+- When the `main_views` resource was **previously published** and it differs from the one currently provided by the package, the command prints a warning telling you that your published layout views are outdated and may require a manual update.

 > [!Note]
-> This command will only update the AdminLTE assets located on the `public/vendor` folder.
-It will not update any other package resources, refer to section [Updating](/sections/overview/updating) to check how to make a complete update.
+> This command only updates the assets located on the `public/vendor` folder.
+It will not update any other package resource (the configuration file, the translations or the published views), refer to section [Updating](/sections/overview/updating) to check how to make a complete update.

 ## The `adminlte:status` Command